MultiSafepay/docs/content/integrations/shopware.md

 1. Sign in to your Shopware 5 backend.
 2. Go to **Configuration** > **Plugin manager**.
-3. Search for the MultiSafepay plugin and click **Download now**.
+3. Search for the MultiSafepay plugin, and then click **Download now**.
 4. Go to **Configuration** > **Plugin manager** > **Installed**.
-5. Search for the installed MultiSafepay plugin and click on the pencil icon.
+5. Search for the installed MultiSafepay plugin, and then click the **Edit** pencil icon.
 6. In the **API key** field, enter your [API key](/docs/sites#site-id-api-key-and-security-code).
 7. Fill out the other fields as required.
 8. Go to **Configuration** and select the required payment methods.